-Germany has firmly established itself as gay friendly destination over the past decade and while queer friendly cities such as Berlin and Cologne rightly steal the limelight, others, such as Frankfurt, are worth casting a queer eye over.
+Germany has firmly established itself as gay friendly destination over the past twenty years and while queer friendly cities such as Berlin and Cologne rightly steal the limelight, others, such as Frankfurt, are worth casting a queer eye over.
 “Unlike any other German city” is how The Lonely Planet describes Frankfurt-am-Main.
 The financial heart of Germany, its soaring skyscrapers and business credentials have earned it the nickname Mainhattan.
 Business aside, the city still has plenty to offer the lesbian visitor.
-Frankfurt is an open-minded, tolerant and multicultural place (a 1/3 of it’s population are foreign born, making it Germany’s most international city) and all of this is reflected in its well-developed gay scene.
+Frankfurt is an open-minded, tolerant and multicultural place (a 1/3 of its population are foreign born, making it Germany’s most international city) and all of this is reflected in its well-developed gay scene.

 The Altstadt (Old City) is a good spot to ease into the city and makes for an interesting contrast to the gleaming skyscrapers.
 Home to impressive Gothic architecture and the medieval city centre Römerberg, whose 14th and 15th century buildings were restored post war.
 From there head to one of Frankfurt’s traditional coffee shops such as Café Wacker, on Kornmarkt, before hitting the Zeil.
-This mile long pedestrianised shopping street is home to high street brands and the new MyZeil shopping centre, worth a look for it’s impressive glass construction.
+This mile long pedestrianised shopping street is home to high street brands and the new MyZeil shopping centre, worth a look for its impressive glass construction.
 When you’ve finished splashing your cash, head up to the roof terrace at the top of the Zeilgalerie shopping centre for impressive views of the city.

 Just off the Zeil you’ll find Inside Her an upmarket lesbian run sex shop, spread over two large floors.
 Here you can stock up on sex toys, sexy clubwear, and underwear.
 A bit futher up, near Konstablerwache, is the Oscar Wilde Bookshop on Alte Gasse, carrying a wide selection of queer books (mainly in German), DVDs and rainbow coloured accessories, it is also a good place to grab some scene flyers and listing magazines.
 If your German is any good, pick up a free copy of the excellent GAB magazine, which has detailed scene listings.
 For something a little more unusual make your way out to the Bornheim neighbourhood, where enterprising Lesbian designer Beatrice Anlauff runs Fraktali, a shop selling one of a kind bags, jewellery, furniture and accessories, all made from recycled materials.